steph72/fcio-libc-demo/docs/README.md

    while(1);
 }
 ```
+There are a few things noteworthy about this program:

+1. We include the `conio.h` header, because we're using the `bordercolor`function to change the border colour.
+This shows that `conio.h` and `fcio.h` are able to coexist (in fact, some portions of `fcio.h` depend on `conio.h`).
+Just don't think about mixing `conio`s text output functions to display text on a full colour screen (and vice versa) – it won't work and will most probably lead to sad things™.

+2. You can use `fc_printf` just like you would use the regular `printf` function.
+It accepts the same variable arguments and acts just like its `stdio.h` counterpart.

 Compile and link the program again.
-Before running it, remember to set your MEGA65 to operate in PAL mode, as NTSC mode doesn't provide enough resolution for a screen with 60 text rows.
+Before running it, remember to set your MEGA65 to operate in PAL mode, as NTSC mode doesn't provide quite enough resolution for a screen with 60 text rows.

 Assuming all went well, you should now see something like this: